-The forests, plains deserts and mountains of the Fossil Basin region are home to an incredibly variety of wildlife including pronghorn, moose, eagles, cougars, coyotes and much more.
-The lakes, rivers and streams flowing through the region comprise some of the best fishing anywhere, and the wide open spaces are perfect for exploration by wheels, boots or skis.
+The forests, plains deserts, and mountains of the Fossil Basin region are home to an incredible variety of wildlife including pronghorn, moose, eagles, cougars, coyotes, and much more.
+The lakes, rivers, and streams flowing through the region comprise some of the best fishing anywhere, and the wide open spaces are perfect for exploration by wheels, boots, or skis.

 The Hams Fork River has multiple access points for fishing near Kemmerer.
 Access points include Lake Viva Noughton Reservoir, Bridger-Teton National Forest near Hams Fork Campground and BLM land north of Kemmerer about six miles.